- This event has passed.

-The workshop will be a virtual meeting.
+The workshop is a virtual meeting.
 The intention is to involve all the teams currently funded by ESA to establish a dialogue across all the projects to identify gaps, common areas for further work and opportunities, in particular those presented by upcoming satellite missions.

-The workshop will take place in sessions to review all the projects currently under ESA funding and opportunities offered through new missions, campaigns and other ESA activities in 4 main sessions:
+The workshop takes place in sessions to review all the projects currently under ESA funding and opportunities offered through new missions, campaigns and other ESA activities in 4 main sessions: